moranje/alfred-workflow-todoist/README.md

 This is relevant for parsing date strings ('tomorrow @ 9pm', in `en`).
 Valid languages are: `en`, `da`, `pl`, `zh`, `ko`, `de`, `pt`, `ja`, `it`, `fr`, `sv`, `ru`, `es`, `nl`.

 ### Max List Items*
 This parameter limits the amount of tasks shown when using the `todo` command.

-\* All of these are required!
+Node.js is **required** for listing todos

+### Node.js
+Node.js is required for listing todo's.
+Working with JSON API's in batch is no fun and the JavaScript force is strong in my, yet none of the other forces (ruby, PHP, python etc.) are.
+If you decide you want this feature there is an install function included.
+This will install **Node.js** as well as a package manager called **Homebrew** to install Node (all other ways of installing node require admin permissions or leave files on your computer).
+This has the added benefit of making it easy to uninstall as well.

+Example _t:nodejs_ => ENTER
+Uninstall Node (terminal): _brew uninstall node_
+Uninstall Homebrew (terminal): _ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/uninstall)"_

 ## Usage
 ![](https://raw.githubusercontent.com/moranje/alfred-workflow-todoist/master/images/add-task.png "Add a task to your Todoist Inbox")